island-rush/K3Fall2019/README.md

 ### Development

+The following are a list of commands used to control the frontend and backend.
+Please reference the ./package.json file for all commands, dependencies, dev dependencies, and repository configurations.

 This command will run only the backend server.
 ```
 npm run devBackend
 ```